prafols/rMSI2/guides/installation.md

 ```

 * ##### Instructions for Linux users
 Gtk2 is a graphical library that comes pre-installed in almost any Linux distribution, and therefore it is really straight forward to get rMSI2 working on a Linux machine.
-If you already have a working R environment on Linux, nothing special has to be made before installing rMSI2.
-No specific version of R is needed on Linux, just continue reading to the next step.
+Due to the changes introduced in R's graphical engine since version 4.2, RGtk2 is not able to work with the latest R releases.
+So, ensure you have installed R version 4.1.
+Next, you'll have to download RGtk2, gWidgets2RGtk2 and cairoDevice packages source and install them manually.

 * ##### Common installation of rMSI2 for all platforms
 The simplest way to install rMSI2 and keep it updated is using devtools package.
 Install devtools from CRAN into your R session: